Fourth Degree Stalking: NY Penal Law 120.45

 - is likely to cause reasonable fear of material harm to the physical health, safety or property of the targeted person or their respective immediate family of an acquainted third party; or

-- based in following, calling, or initiating communication or contact with the target person, his or her immediate family or an acquainted third party, you cause material harm to their mental or emotional health and you previously and clearly were advised to cease contact; or
+- based in following, calling, or initiating communication or contact with the target person, his or her immediate family or an acquainted third party and you cause material harm to their mental or emotional health and you previously and clearly were advised to cease contact; or

 - is likely to cause your target to reasonably fear for his or her career, business or employment because you have called, initiated or appeared at your target’s place of business and you previously and clearly were advised to cease such conduct.

-As reflected above, New York Stalking laws do not mandate that you in fact cause the person a material harm or job loss, but that your conduct is likely to cause a reasonable fear of the same.
-Further, for the purpose of following a person as reflected in the second bullet, your following need not be physical and personal.
-The law specifically allows for unauthorized tracking devices to satisfy the “following” element of the crime.Fourth Degree Stalking: Other Issues
+As reflected above, the laws do not mandate that you actually cause the person material harm or the loss of their job, but merely that your behavior is likely to cause a reasonable fear of the same.
+Further, for the purpose of following a person as reflected in the second bullet, your following need not be in person.
+The law specifically allows for unauthorized tracking devices to satisfy the “following” element.Penalties and Punishment

-While there are countless “other issues” involving a Fourth Degree Stalking arrest that you and your criminal lawyer can and should address, know that at your arraignment a judge will issue an order of protection and the violation of such an order can result in either a misdemeanor or felony arrest for Criminal Contempt.
-Further, because any degree of Stalking is a victim crime, expect that the prosecution will ask for some amount of bail.
-Other concerns for individuals charged with PL 120.45 whether by Desk Appearance Ticket or full processing from the precinct to the Tombs of Central Booking, are those involving how an arrest for Stalking can impact professional licenses and certifications as well as how your visa, green card or other legal status can be compromised by what can potentially be a Crime Involving Moral Turpitude.
+While there are countless “other issues” involving a Fourth Degree Stalking arrest in New York that you and your lawyer can and should address, know that at your arraignment a judge will issue a Restraining Order and the violation of such an order can result in either a misdemeanor or felony arrest for Criminal Contempt.
+Further, because any degree is a victim crime, expect that the prosecution will ask for some amount of bail especially if your conduct involves Domestic Violence allegations.

-Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.
+Call our defense lawyers and former Manhattan prosecutors at 212.312.7129 or contact us online today.